Where To See Tulips in the Netherlands

 5. Noordwijkerhout

-Noordwijkerhout is a jewel of the Dune and Bulb Region.
+Noordwijkerhout is a jewel of the Dune and Bulb Region, which makes it a great place to see tulips.

 Like the Keukenhof Gardens and the city of Lisse, the postcard-perfect plains of Noordwijkerhout sit in the Dune and Bulb Region, a stretch of fertile coastal lowlands between the cities of Leiden and Haarlem.